alexfloripavieira/verificacao_cpf_cnpj/README.md

 Instantiate Postgres server with the docker command below:

-'docker run --name darth-vader-postgres -p 5432:5432 -e POSTGRES_PASSWORD='postegres' -d postgres:10-alpine'
+'docker run --name darth-vader-postgres -p 5432:5432 -e POSTGRES_PASSWORD='postgres' -d postgres:10-alpine'

 To stop the postgres docker use the command below: